CMU-313/CMU-313.github.io/docs/overview.md

 - When is a program good enough to ship?
 Have you built what the customer wanted?
 - Why (and how) does Netflix deliberately and randomly take down its own servers?
 - What can we learn from the Boeing 737 disaster?
-- How did Twitter eradicate the Fail Whale?
-And what does it have to do with Ruby?
+- Why was the Crowdstrike incident so devastating?
+Who is to blame?
+How could it have been prevented?
 - How do you get a patch accepted into an open-source project?
 - You can write code.
 Can you build software?